Alesandro-Rodriguez/is5150-ar/writing/project-report.md

 ### Where We Are Going

 The goal of this milestone is to specify an identification strategy that
+ensures:

-ensures: - Key confounding variables are included to satisfy the **backdoor criterion**. - Irrelevant variables are excluded to streamline the model. - Decisions are based on sound **causal assumptions** supported by the DAG.
+- Key confounding variables are included to satisfy the **backdoor criterion**
+- Irrelevant variables are excluded to streamline the model
+- Decisions are based on sound **causal assumptions** supported by the DAG

 ### Variables to Include Based on the DAG

-- **Team Strength**: Captures the quality of the team, which influences both the likelihood of a coaching change and performance outcomes.
-- **Opponent Strength**: Reflects the difficulty of the opposing team, which impacts match outcomes and adjusts for match context.
-- **Match Location**: Accounts for the home or away setting, which influences team performance.
-- **Date**: Controls for temporal trends and seasonality, such as early-season vs. late-season effects.
+- **Date**: Controls for temporal trends and seasonality, such as early-season vs. late-season effects, which may influence both coaching changes and performance
+- **Venue**: Captures whether the match was played at home or away, which is a key contextual factor that affects both coaching decisions and outcomes

 ### Variables to Exclude Based on the DAG

+- **Team Strength**: A mediator through which coaching changes influence performance.
+Conditioning on it would block part of the causal pathway
+- **Opponent Strength**: Also influenced by team dynamics and may serve as a mediator; excluding it preserves the total effect
-- **Start_Date and End_Date**: These are part of the treatment definition (coaching change) and should not be conditioned on directly.
+- **Start_Date and End_Date**: These are part of the treatment definition (used to determine when coaching changes occur) and should not be conditioned on directly
-- **HomeTeam and AwayTeam**: Team identity is indirectly captured by **Team Strength**.
+- **HomeTeam and AwayTeam**: Team identity is indirectly captured by **Team Strength**
-- **Points**: As the outcome variable, it should not be conditioned on.
+- **Points**: As the outcome variable, it should not be conditioned on

 ------------------------------------------------------------------------